-1) use a good skillet with a glassy-smooth cooking surface.
-The new stuff with the rough cooking surface is gonna be frustrating.
+1) use a good cast iron skillet with a glassy-smooth cooking surface (Griswold or Wagner).
+The new cast iron with the rough cooking surface is gonna be frustrating (Lodge Logic).

 2) keep it dry!

 Using water short term (minutes, not hours) has its uses.
-When the time comes to put the skillet away, give it a few seconds on a hot stove, just to make sure all the water is out.
+When the time comes to put the cast iron cookware away, give it a few seconds on a hot stove, just to make sure all the water is out.

 3) use a little oil or grease